blin17/brianlin.net/src/markdown/writing/2016-02-20-vpn-digital-ocean.md

-# How to set up a VPN Server on Digital Ocean
+# Digital Ocean VPN Server

 #### Feb 20 2015

-I wanted to write a blog entry on how I set up my VPN server to use.
+A Guide for Setting up a Cheap $5/month VPN

 ### Step 1: Create a Digital Ocean Account